-The Institute of Mechanics, Structural Analysis, and Dynamics (ISD) is among 12 institutes under the faculty Aerospace Engineering and Geodesy of the University of Stuttgart.
+The Institute of Mechanics, Structural Analysis, and Dynamics (ISD) is one of 12 institutes of the Faculty of Aerospace Engineering and Geodesy at the University of Stuttgart.

 Founded in 1959 under Professor Argyris, it became a world renowned facility on the topic of structural analysis using the finite element method.
-In 1988 Prof. Dr.-Ing.
+In 1988, Prof. Dr.-Ing.
 B.-H. Kröplin succeeded as director of the institute.
 The aeroelasticity department was headed by Prof. Dr.-Ing.
-D. Dinkler since 1989, who left the ISD in 1996 and is now associated with Technical University Braunschweig.
-In the year 2002 the department Adaptive Systems and Mechatronics was established with Prof. Dr.-Ing.
+D. Dinkler since 1989, who left the ISD in 1996 and is now associated with the Technical University Braunschweig.
+In the year 2002, the department Adaptive Systems and Mechatronics was established with Prof. Dr.-Ing.
 J. Wagner as director.

 The ISD conducts teaching for the approximately 1200 students of the faculty in mechanics, structural analysis and dynamics.
-It's research in theory and application is focused on biomechanics, structural mechanics, mechanics of materials, material modelling und measuring technology and actively participates in collaborative research centers (Sonderforschungsbereiche, "SFB") and postgraduate programmes (Graduiertenkollegs).
+Its research in theory and application is focused on biomechanics, structural mechanics, mechanics of materials, material modelling and measuring technology and actively participates in collaborative research centers (Sonderforschungsbereiche, "SFB") and postgraduate programmes (Graduiertenkollegs).

 Results from the ISD's research experience build the foundation for teaching and further education activities as well as for research and development projects in collaboration with industry partners.